maxstrid/snippet/README.md

 $ ninja -C build
 ```

+Alternatively [nix](https://nixos.org/) can be used.
-Alternatively `nix-build` can be ran to auto-download dependancies and build.
+`nix-build` can be ran to auto-download dependancies and build.
 `nix-build --arg release true` can be ran to build with release optimizations.

 ## Configuration